Bougainville campaign: Late November

-At Rabaul, General Imamura was still convinced that the Allies did not mean to stay long at Torokina—he was sure it was just a stepping stone.
+At Rabaul, Imamura was still convinced that the Allies did not mean to stay long at Torokina—he was sure it was just a stepping stone.
 He thus had no interest in mounting a decisive counterattack on the Allied beachhead using the substantial number of troops he already had in the southern part of Bougainville.
-Instead, he reinforced the Buka Island area, just off the north coast of the larger island, believing it to be the Allies' real target.
-Thus, the Japanese Army repeated the error of Guadalcanal, while the Navy could not convince Imamura of the Americans' real intentions.
+Instead, he reinforced the Buka Island area, just off the north coast of Bougainville Island, believing it to be the Allies' real target.
+Thus, the Japanese army repeated the error of Guadalcanal, while the navy could not convince Imamura of the Americans' real intentions.

 The 18–25 November Battle of Piva Forks effectively wiped out an entire Japanese infantry regiment.
 Even so, the beachhead was still not an entirely safe place.
 The day after the end of the Piva Forks action, as the sixth echelon of the invasion force was unloading at the beachhead, Japanese artillery fired on the landing ships, inflicting casualties.
 The Marines silenced these guns the following day.